-Goal #1 Implement a process to involve 80% of the NDMA family units to contribute five hours of service during the 2013-14 school year. - Tracking system developed, still working toward greater involvement behalf of NDMA, in the community by June 30, 2014. - Only a couple of presentations made.
+Goal #1 Implement a process to involve 80% of the NDMA family units to contribute five hours of service during the 2013-14 school year. - Tracking system developed, still working toward greater involvement Person Responsible: Superintendent Goal #2 Assign individual Board members and Administrators to make at least one presentation, on behalf of NDMA, in the community by June 30, 2014. - Only a couple of presentations made Person Responsible: Board Member, Jill Bierbaum Goal #3 Establish a process for endowment funding by June 30, 2014. - Goal not accomplished Person Responsible: Policy/Governance Committee Chairperson Goal #4 Implement a plan to use a minimum of twelve (12) community resources to enhance learnir at NDMA by May 30, 2014. - Goal met Person Responsible: Principal